elanmoridin/book-share/README.md

   Navigate to the top level of the app with command line

 Install MongoDB
-[Install Documentation]: docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
+Install Documentation: <docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/>
 This app will use the collections books and users inside the DB book-share

 Initialize the directory
 `npm init`

 Install Express
 `npm install express`

 Install EJS to use within html files
 `npm install ejs`

 Setup Mongoose to use with MongoDB
 `npm install mongoose`

 Setup Sessions addon with NPM
 `npm install express-session`

 create env file
 `touch .env`
 `npm install dotenv`

 Configure your PORT and database connection within this file

-Install Method Override to be able to DELETE with POST `npm install method-override`
+Install Method Override to be able to DELETE with POST
+`npm install method-override`

 Once dependancies are installed you can run the server on the local machine with `nodemon server.js`

 You can seed the application with the seed file and route I setup by going to localhost:3000/seed

 ## Acknowledgements
 See LICENSE file for license info!
 See (getbootstrap.com) for more info on Bootstrap and how it was used!
 Box shadow book effect - https://css-tricks.com/snippets/css/stack-of-paper/
 Thanks to (https://bitbucket.org/whirka/) for testing as I went along for bugs